2023 Rugby World Cup: Qualification

+Squads

+Each team could submit a squad of 33 players for the tournament, an increase from 31 that was allowed in 2019.
+The squads were to be submitted to World Rugby by 1 September.
+If a team needed to call-up a new player, a player must first have been withdrawn from the active 33-player squad which is usually as a consequence of a long-term injury.

+On 1 May, Wales were the first team to name their extended training squad for the tournament.

 Draw

 The pool draw took place on 14 December 2020 in Paris.
 The draw returned to its traditional place of the year following the previous World Cup, after the end-of-year internationals.

 The seeding system from previous Rugby World Cups was retained with the 12 automatic qualifiers from 2019 being allocated to their respective bands based on their World Rugby Rankings on 1 January 2020: